cwynveen/node-web-app/README.md

 # Example Node Web App Deployments

 This repository demonstrates four different deployment versions of our Node web application.
-Each folder represents a distinct approach and image source.
+The Node Web application allows us to run a Grype scan on the base image out application is built on top of to illustrate how important it is to start from a secure and minimal base image.

 ## Folder Overview